karlseguin/http.zig/readme.md

 ```

 In websocket.zig, `init` is passed a `websocket.Handshake`.
 This is not the case with the httpz integration - you are expected to do any necessary validation of the request in the action.

+It is an undefined behavior if `Handler.WebsocketHandler` is not the same type passed to `httpz.upgradeWebsocket`.